 There are endless planners, scheduling apps and informative posts on generating content ideas out there.
 However, these tools seem to miss several things.
 First of all, not everyone has an aesthetically-pleasing backdrop.
 Secondly, many people are not full-time content creators, and thirdly, to have a content strategy you need the inspiration!
 Writer’s block is REAL, and can’t always be overcome by purchasing a new diary (trust me, I’ve tried).
 That’s why I wanted to help fellow content creators by sharing some of the ways I’ve continued blogging during the pandemic, all from my bedroom desk.
 I’ve even added some examples of content produced.
 The best way to get the most of out this post is to view each point as a building block for further ideas.
 That way, you’ll be able to apply to your chosen niche (or niches!) in various ways.
 After all, there’s no one-size-fits-all approach to blogging.

 Storytelling.
 On the days where I wasn’t feeling 100 percent creative, I wrote about my worst travel fails, funniest moments abroad and my personal blogging journey.
-For these posts, reflection was the only thing I really need.
+For these posts, reflection was the only thing I really needed.
 What’s not to like?
-If you want to delve into my blogging story and how I started, I’ll link it for you here.

 Behind The Scenes.
 I feel like this content idea is particularly well received if you show ‘behind the scenes’ of either a photoshoot you’ve done or your daily routine.
 If you can add value to someone’s life when exposing your routine or provide some entertainment, even better.
 Going down the photo route?
 You could either record the set-up for a collaboration you’ve done or a mini self-photoshoot.
 In fact, the latter is what I did recently when I was about to throw out some old magazines.
 I decided to stick them onto a wall (with tape, no damage to the walls don’t worry haha) and grab out the ring light.
 The end results were fun but the process of documenting everything provided the steps for anyone who wanted to create the same sort of visuals.
 Click the ‘IG’ icon to see how it turned out!